 We expect to face competition from existing products and products in development for each of our programs.
-For our RAF program, there are currently three BRAF-targeted kinase inhibitor drugs approved for use in Class I BRAF mutations: Novartis AG's Tafinlar (dabrafenib), Genentech's, a member of the Roche Group, Zelboraf (vemurafenib) and Pfizer's Braftovi (encorafenib) are used in BRAF mutated melanomas, Tafinlar (dabrafenib) is also used in mutated NSCLC and anaplastic thyroid cancer, and Braftovi (encorafenib) is also used in mutated CRC.
+For our RAF program, there are currently three BRAF-targeted kinase inhibitor drugs approved for use in Class I BRAF mutations: Novartis AG's Tafinlar (dabrafenib), Genentech's, a member of the Roche Group, Zelboraf (vemurafenib) and Pfizer's Braftovi (encorafenib) are used in BRAF mutated melanomas, Tafinlar (dabrafenib) is also used in mutated NSCLC, anaplastic thyroid cancer, and unresectable and metastatic solid tumors except CRC, Braftovi (encorafenib) is also used in mutated CRC in combination with cetuximab.
 FORE-8394 / PLX8394, a BRAF homodimer disruptor, is currently in Phase 2 clinical trials with Fore Biotherapeutics.
-Second-generation BRAF dimer signaling inhibitors, such as LXH254 and Belvarafenib (HM95573, RG6185), designed to inhibit mitogen-activated protein kinase (MAPK) pathway signaling without causing pathway rebound, are in Phase 1 or Phase 2 clinical trials with Novartis AG and Genentech / Hanmi Pharmaceutical co. ltd, respectively.
+Second-generation BRAF dimer signaling inhibitors, such as naporafenib and belvarafenib (HM95573, RG6185), designed to inhibit mitogen-activated protein kinase (MAPK) pathway signaling without causing pathway rebound, are in Phase 1 or Phase 2 clinical trials with Erasca and Genentech / Hanmi Pharmaceutical co. ltd, respectively.
 Mapkure, LLC's BGB3245 and Day One Pharmaceuticals' DAY101 are also currently in clinical development, along with other RAF inhibitors.

-For our FGFR program, there are three currently approved FGFR inhibitors: Incyte Corporation's Pemazyre (pemigatinib), Janssen Biotech, Inc.'s Balversa (erdafitinib), QED Therapeutics, Inc.'s Truseltiq (infigratinib) and a number of programs that are in development including, Taiho Oncology, Inc.'s TAS-120 (futibatinib), Relay Therapeutics, Inc.'s FGFR2-specific (RLY4008), Tyra Biosciences, Inc.'s FGFR3-specific preclinical candidate (TYRA-300) and FGFR2-specific candidate, and Loxo Oncology at Lilly's FGFR3-specific preclinical candidate (LOXO-435).
+For our FGFR program, FDA approved FGFR inhibitors include: Incyte Corporation's Pemazyre (pemigatinib), Janssen Biotech, Inc.'s Balversa (erdafitinib), and Taiho Oncology, Inc.'s Lytgobi (futibatinib).
+There are also a number of programs that are in development, including Relay Therapeutics, Inc.'s FGFR2-specific (RLY4008), Tyra Biosciences, Inc.'s FGFR3-specific candidate (TYRA-300) and FGFR2-specific candidate, and Loxo Oncology at Lilly's FGFR3-specific candidate (LOXO-435).